Dangerous driving

 [Where the Crown relies upon the manner of driving at a period before the impact:

 You are entitled, in determining the manner in which the vehicle was driven at the time of impact, to consider the manner in which it was being driven at a point before the impact.
 Here the Crown relies upon the evidence of [detail evidence of prior driving].
-Of course simply because a person is driving in a particular manner at one point of time it does not follow that the person is driving in that same manner at another point of time.
+Of course simply because a person is driving in a particular manner at one point of time it does not follow that the person is driving in that same manner at another point in time.
 You have to consider whether you can safely infer or conclude the manner of driving at the time of the impact from the manner in which the vehicle was being driven at an earlier point in time.
 Whether that inference can be drawn depends on matters such as a comparison of the surrounding circumstances at the two points in time, such as traffic conditions and the nature of the road, and of course the time delay between the time the vehicle was observed and the time of the impact.
 In effect the Crown has to prove to you that the manner of driving when the vehicle was seen and at the time of the impact was a continuous course of driving.
 The Crown must prove beyond reasonable doubt the manner of the driving at the time of the impact and that it was in all the circumstances dangerous.]

 Fifth element: issues of strict liability